Skip to content

 CetusGuard vs Sockguard

 CetusGuard pioneered regex-based Docker socket filtering with two-way mTLS — a genuinely stronger security baseline than ENV-var proxies.
 Sockguard matches the mTLS listener and adds request body inspection, per-client certificate selectors, signed policy bundles, and Prometheus metrics.
-Remote daemon TLS is on the v1.4 roadmap — CetusGuard ships it today.
+Sockguard now ships remote daemon TLS too — with health-checked active/passive failover across redundant endpoints, which CetusGuard doesn't have.

 CetusGuard — ActiveSockguard — Active